asyncapi/website/pages/docs/concepts/asyncapi-document/payload-schema.md

 You can use a Schema Registry to separate the Avro schema from the message payload, making it easier to manage schema compatibility.

-## Reuse schema from components
+## Reuse schema

 To reuse a schema in your AsyncAPI specification, define it in the components/schemas section and reference it using the $ref keyword.
-This approach helps avoid duplication and ensures consistency.
+Using $ref helps to avoid duplication and ensures consistency.
 Here's an example of reusing a schema from components in AsyncAPI.

 ```yaml
 asyncapi: '2.0.0'